Frank H. Suffel

-Frank Hammond Suffel (July 5, 1866 – March 15, 1937) was a Canadian-born lawyer, college Latin instructor, and American football coach.
+Frank Hammond Suffel (July 5, 1866 – March 15, 1937) was a Canadian-born lawyer, college Latin instructor, and college football coach.
 Born in Vienna, Ontario, he worked as a Latin instructor at the University of Southern California (USC) during the 1888–89 academic year.
 Suffel served as the co-head football coach with Henry H. Goddard at USC in 1888, compiling a record of 2–0.

-He died in Los Angeles, California on March 15, 1937.
+Suffel was the food administrator for Southern California during World War I. He died on March 15, 1937, after suffering a heart attack at his home in Pasadena, California.